hexzha/CSE-git/README.md

 - $ git commit -m "Concise message for changes made"

-  Create a checkpoint for files Git is tracking
+  Create a snapshot for files Git is tracking

 ## Putting Work onto GitHub